Skip to main content

 Reduction for returns with a generation period of more than two years or obtained in a notoriously irregular manner over time

-Regulations: Articles 26.2 Law Personal Income Tax and 21 Regulations
+Regulations: Articles 26.2 Law IRPF and 21 Regulation

-A reduction of 30 percent of the net amount of the income that is included in the general tax base may be made in the following cases:
+The net amount of income included in the general tax base may be reduced by 30% in the following cases:

-• Net income whose generation period is greater than two years, provided that they are attributed to a single tax period.
+• Net income whose generation period is greater than two years, provided that it is attributed to a single tax period.

-• Net income obtained in a notoriously irregular manner over time, when imputed in a single tax period .
+• Net income obtained in a notoriously irregular manner over time, when they are imputed in a single tax period .

-For these purposes, only the following are considered income from movable capital, obtained in a notoriously irregular manner over time, provided that, in addition, they are allocated in a single tax period:
+For these purposes, the following are considered to be income from movable capital, obtained in a notoriously irregular manner over time, exclusively, provided that, in addition, they are imputed in a single tax period:

 1. Amounts obtained from the transfer or assignment of the lease contract.